Teodora Branković: Princess of Albania

-An inscription from Saint John Vladimir's Church records Gjergj, husband of Teodora, as the most illustrious firstborn son of Prince Karl Thopia.
+An inscription from St. Jovan Vladimir's Church records Gjergj, husband of Teodora, as the most illustrious firstborn son of Prince Karl Thopia.

 Teodora married Gjergj Thopia, Prince of Albania, but the exact date of their marriage remains unknown.
 The Thopia were a powerful Albanian noble family, who rose into prominence under the reign of Karl Thopia, Gjergj's father.
 He defeated and took over Angevin controlled territories in Albania, most notably the Duchy of Durrës, at the time held by his cousin Joanna of Durazzo.
 Through Karl's mother Hélène of Anjou, all later members of the Thopia were related to the Anjou dynasty.
 After her father-in law's death in 1388, Teodora's husband Gjergj, inherited the titles Prince of Albania and Lord of Durrës, thus making her a Princess consort.
 The city of Kruja, on the other hand, was inherited by her sister-in law Helena, as per Karl's wishes.
 During their reign, they were documented of possessing a golden crown and four pairs of pearl earrings as well as a crown decorated with pearls and precious stones.
 When Gjergj died in 1392, his possessions were passed down to Helena and her Venetian husband, Marco Barbarigo.
 This led to continuous territorial conflicts with their half-brother Niketa Thopia.
 After her husband's death, Teodora's life remains a mystery caused by a lack of historical sources.
 She had no surviving issue by Gjergj.